garcia-nacho/Wastewater_SARS-CoV-2-Original/README.md

 SARS-CoV-2 wastewater surveillance using long reads (Tested with Nanopore).

 ## Introduction
-This pipeline identifies the different SARS-CoV-2 lineages taking advantage of long-read sequencing.
+This pipeline identifies and quantifies SARS-CoV-2 lineages at the read-level.
 <img src="/Overview.png" width="700">

 ## Installation